 So, if I had had unprotected sex on the weekend, the rapid test wouldn’t cover it?

 That’s correct – it wouldn’t.
 Any risk of exposure to HIV inside the 12 week window period will not be reflected in the result of the test.
-Although most people will produce enough antibodies after only 6 weeks, it is important to test after a full 12 weeks from your last risk to be sure that the test result is accurate.
+Although most people will produce enough antibodies or antigens after only 6 weeks, it is important to test after a full 12 weeks from your last risk to be sure that the test result is accurate.

 If you’ve had a risk of HIV exposure in the last 72 hours (regardless of whether you top or bottom) you may need PEP (medication to stop HIV taking hold in your body) and you should call the PEP hotline immediately on 1800 889 887.
 The PEP hotline is an excellent service available 24-hours 7 days a week.
 Experienced sexual health/HIV nurses take PEP calls and are the best people to talk to about a recent risk.
 After you’ve told them what’s happened, they’ll let you know how to get hold of PEP medication, if they think it is appropriate.
 PEP is very effective at preventing HIV infection taking hold in the body after an exposure, but you need to get to it quickly, the sooner the better.

 What if I have symptoms of an STI?